Citte00/A_CDC/README.md

 * The source terms for H2O (`Sh2o`) and for CO2 (`Sco2`) are obtained, based on the molar balance of the photosynthesis reaction equation, from the gross canopy photosynthesis (`fphot`).
 The unit of measure of `Sh2o` and `Sco2` is kg/m^3, while `fphot` is in g* m^-2* s^-1.
 * The amount of latent heat exchanged is calculated in `Graamans.edp` and used as a source term in `Naranjani_energy.edp`.
 * The physical value for the air viscosity `mu` should be 1e-5; however, greater values are considered to allow computation in local PCs.
-* The presence of a singular lettuce plant is modeled in the equations with an indicator function to divide the domain.
+* The presence of a singular lettuce plant is modeled.